 Please follow this link to learn more about Crohn’s Disease: Crohn’s Disease Specialist Doctor NYC

-As one of NYC’s best in class gastroenterologists, Dr. Shawn Khodadadian provides highly personalized and comprehensive care.
-His philosophy regarding the doctor/patient relationship is based on trust and has earned him one of the most respected reputations in NYC.
+As some of NYC’s best in class gastroenterologists, our doctors provide highly personalized and comprehensive care.
+Their philosophies regarding the doctor/patient relationship is based on trust and has earned them some of the most respected reputations in NYC.

-For more information about Crohn’s Disease or to schedule a consultation with the GI doctor, Dr. Shawn Khodadadian, please contact our NYC office.
+For more information about Crohn’s Disease or to schedule a consultation with one of our GI doctors, please contact our NYC office.